21 cm forest one-dimensional power spectrum as an indirect probe of dark matter particles and primordial black holes: Exotic energy injection

 Besides the \ac{DM}-induced exotic energy, the astrophysical X rays can also lead to the \ac{IGM} heating.
 The total X-ray emissivity $\epsilon_{\mathrm{X}}$ is given by

-where $n_{b}$ denotes the number density of baryons, $H(z)$ the Hubble parameter at $z$, $f_{\mathrm{X}}$ the X-ray productivity in the early universe, $f_{\ast}$ the star formation efficiency, and $f_{\mathrm{coll}}$ the fraction of matter collapsed into halos.
-We will demonstrate $f_{\mathrm{X}}$ in the following section, while $f_{\ast}$ and $f_{\mathrm{coll}}$ have demonstrated in Refs.~\cite{Furlanetto:2006jb,Pritchard:2011xb}.
+where $n_{b}$ denotes the number density of baryons, $H(z)$ the Hubble parameter at redshift $z$. $f_{\mathrm{X}}$ is the X-ray productivity in the early universe, which is defined as a global, normalized efficiency factor, with no intrinsic spatial or redshift dependence. $f_{\ast}$ is the star formation efficiency, and $f_{\mathrm{coll}}$ is the fraction of matter collapsed into halos.
+We will discuss $f_{\mathrm{X}}$ in the following section, while $f_{\ast}$ and $f_{\mathrm{coll}}$ are adopted from previous theoretical estimates \cite{Furlanetto:2006jb,Pritchard:2011xb}.
 Considering the deposition, we express the heating rate per baryon as follows